dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 ### disconnect / reconnect

-After the client emits the _server-next_ it reconnects to the hall to find a new partner and no longer needs to hold the connection to the realtime.
+After the client emits the _server-next_ it reconnects to the presence to find a new partner and no longer needs to hold the connection to the realtime.
 Therefore it disconnects from the realtime to save resources and after having been matched with a new partner it reconnects to the realtime following the described